bazelbuild/proposals/designs/2020-02-07-toolchain-transition-migration.md

 1. Test and release your rules as normal.
 1. When the global toolchain transition migration is complete, remove the `incompatible_use_toolchain_transition` attribute from your rules.

+**Note**: We have seen failures with the execution transition, specifically in cases where Android and iOS targets depend on a library which uses the execution transition, where the configuration ends up in a confused state and the Android/iOS flags are applied inappropriately.
+If this should happen, please file an issue and ping [@katre](https://github.com/katre) to investigate.
+You can also work around this by temporarily using `cfg = 'host'` for the attribute, to simulate the current behavior, instead of `cfg = 'exec'`.

 ## Migrating Native Rules